Rene Goulet: Retirement and death

 Following Goulet's release from the company in 1997, he spent his later life enjoying retirement with his wife.
 Goulet was an avid golfer and regularly competed in celebrity charity tournaments.
 He eventually became an American citizen and continued residing in North Carolina.
-Rene and his wife were together for nearly 70 years, and he worked hard to be home as often as possible and credits his marriage’s longevity and happiness to a number of things, quoting “First of all, of course, there has to be love.
-Then there’s respect between each other.
-It won’t work without respect.
-At our house nobody’s the boss.
+Rene and his wife were together for nearly 70 years, and he worked hard to be home as often as possible and credits his marriage's longevity and happiness to a number of things, quoting "First of all, of course, there has to be love.
+Then there's respect between each other.
+It won't work without respect.
+At our house nobody's the boss.
 Whatever she says is OK, whatever I say is OK.
 We always talk with each other before we make a decision.
-Thank God she was very good with that, because it’s hard to last that long in the wrestling business.
-It’s almost a miracle.
-But you have to work at it.”
+Thank God she was very good with that, because it's hard to last that long in the wrestling business.
+It's almost a miracle.
+But you have to work at it."

-Goulet died on May 25, 2019 at the age of 86.
-His death was reported that December.
+Goulet died on May 25, 2019, at the age of 86.